 Dear people without migraine,

-Migraine unfortunately fits all the criteria for a foolproof excuse: attacks are horrendous and debilitating, are invisible to untrained eyes, and usually only last a day or two.
+Migraine, unfortunately, fits all the criteria for a foolproof excuse: Attacks are horrendous and debilitating, are invisible to untrained eyes, and usually only last a day or two.
 But migraine is not an excuse.
-Don’t get me wrong – tons of people use it as one, it’s just that those who do usually have never had a true migraine attack.
-People who actually have migraine and have lived through the misery of migraine attacks do not use it to get out of plans, going to work, or doing chores.
-To us, it’s an all-too-real hell that we’d never lie about.
+Don't get me wrong – tons of people use it as one.
+It's just that those who do usually have never had a true migraine attack.
+People who actually have migraine and have lived through the misery of migraine attacks do not use it to get out of plans, go to work, or do chores.
+To us, it's an all-too-real hell that we'd never lie about.

-We’re also superstitious about migraine; lying about one tempts fate.
-That may sound absurd, but once you’ve had a full-blown migraine, you’ll search desperately for ways to avoid getting another one.
+We're also superstitious about migraine; lying about one tempts fate.
+That may sound absurd, but once you've had a full-blown migraine, you'll search desperately for ways to avoid getting another one.
 However, attacks are fickle and unpredictable.
 Because it’s so hard to track down triggers, migraineurs become suspicious of every possible culprit.
-Including that pretending you have one when you don’t could actually cause an attack to occur.
+Including that pretending you have one when you don't could actually trigger an attack.

 A migraineur who has to cancel plans far too often

 P.S.
 Is it presumptuous of me to speak for all migraineurs?
 Probably, but I've encountered thousands of people with migraine in the last 10 years.
 We vary in many ways, though we're all fighting hard to keep migraine from controlling our lives and agree vehemently that faking migraine is abhorrent.

 Which are you most sensitive to?